-What is his role exactly?
+What was his role exactly?
 The typical bad guy role.
-No, I am not hinting at his usual villain roles or on the border of annoying ones.
-I am hinting at how this role was paved out to be this time and the outcome since episode 11 of the drama.
-Near the middle of the episode, we see a very out of control Wen Xiong, in an attempt to prove his love, advanced on Qing Mei (portrayed by Joanne Tseng).
+No, I was not hinting at his usual villain roles or on the border of annoying ones.
+I was hinting at how this role was paved out to be this time and the outcome since episode 11 of the drama.
+Near the middle of the episode, we saw a very out of control Wen Xiong, in an attempt to prove his love, advanced on Qing Mei (portrayed by Joanne Tseng).
 What brought this on?
 Well…a lot of overlooked details in the past few episodes.
 Only obvious hints were shown in episode 11 that led to the scene.
 But more on that later.

 First of all, what qualifies as the typical bad guy character?